Gardens and wildlife

-This section of the website explores gardens and their wildlife.
-As well as providing profiles of the many different species that use our gardens (such as birds, amphibians, reptiles and butterflies), we also touch on some of the other forms of wildlife to be found using our gardens.
-This section will continue to grow over time.
-We have started with a few familiar species and will keeping adding to these.
-You'll also find sections on bird behaviour, disease and ecology that look across groups of species.
+Here you can find detailed information on gardens and their wildlife.
+As well as information about the many different species that use our gardens (such as birds, amphibians, reptiles and butterflies), you'll also find sections on bird behaviour, disease and ecology that look across groups of species.

 Most gardens are isolated from what we would regard as natural habitats and are, instead, often surrounded by other gardens.
 The habitats they do contain are often only present at a small scale, although once you add neighbouring gardens together, you can end up with a substantial patch of suitable habitat.
 Find out more>>>

 Here you'll find advice on how to improve the wildlife value of your garden.
 Drawing upon published research we'll highlight different approaches to wildlife gardening and examine key methods, such as planting shrubs for nesting cover, building a pond, constructing a butterfly mound, etc. Find out more>>>

 BTO Data Reports

 Our reports provide rigorous scientific information to inform Environmental Impact Assessments in the UK.

 We are putting together a special issue of the BTO journal Bird Study to bring together research documenting the HPAI outbreak and its impacts on wild birds.